RockefellerArchiveCenter/archivematica-local/administration.md

 |  Select compression level                                                         | ✓ | 5 - normal compression mode |
 |  Store AIP location                                                               | ✓ | Store AIP in standard Archivematica directory |
 |  Store DIP location                                                               | ✓ | Store DIP in standard Archivematica directory |

+## ArchivesSpace DIP Upload
+Before ingesting digital objects destined for ArchivesSpace, ensure that the ArchivesSpace DIP upload settings in the administration tab of the dashboard have been set.

+These settings should be created and saved before digital objects destined for upload to ArchivesSpace are processed.
+Note that these can be set once and used for processing any number of transfers (i.e. they do not need to be re-set for each transfer).
+In order to save changes to the ArchivesSpace DIP upload configuration, you must enter the password before clicking save.
+Note that Archivematica will *not* show you an error if the password is not entered.

 ## Storage Service